 Administrative Fee for MCSAP Vehicles - \$2,915.
 Each year the PA Department of General Services handles all the vehicle registrations for MCSAP vehicles and charges a set amount per fiscal year (\$55/per vehicle).
 The amount shown above will cover the 53 MCSAP vehicles that are dedicated 100% to the MCSAP Program along with any prorated charges throughout the year as vehicles are turned in and new ones purchased.

-CVSA Yearly Membership Dues = \$19,100.
+CVSA Yearly Membership Dues = \$19,100.00

-PSP Civilian MCES/MCEO Uniform Maintenance Allowance (per union contract) - (54 individuals x \$100 = \$5,400).
+PSP MCES/MCEO Uniform Maintenance Allowance (49 individual's x \$100 = \$4,900).